ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

-Close the layer by clicking once on the AR-vos logo menu (upper right in our example).
+Close the layer by clicking once on the AR-vos logo menu (upper left in our example).
 This takes you back to the menu of available layers.
 - Click the "Example Triggers" layer again.
 - Now point your device at this example trigger, the Japanese character for "Zen":